cindehaa/sparkhub-hackathon/README.md

 flutter pub get
 4. Run the application
 flutter run
+5. Install all the necessary APIs.
+Google Firebase Realtime Database and Auth.
+OpenRouteServices.

 ## UI Blueprint
 Our inital vision for the website can be found [here](https://drive.google.com/file/d/1etcueorTo19ERqrDJEyxantDRZmUsMKa/view?usp=drive_link).